Joe Fain

-Joseph Frederick Fain (born December 23, 1980) is an American attorney, businessman, and politician who served as a member of the Washington State Senate for the 47th district from 2011 to 2019.
+Joseph Frederick Fain (born December 23, 1980) is an American lawyer and politician who served as a member of the Washington State Senate for the 47th district from 2011 to 2019.
 Fain was elected in 2010 and re-elected in 2014.
-Fain served as the Senate minority floor leader during the 2018 legislative session.
+Fain served as the senate minority floor leader during the 2018 legislative session.

-In 2018, Fain was narrowly unseated by Democrat Mona Das.
+In 2018, Fain was defeated by Democrat Mona Das.

 Early life and education

 Fain was born and raised in King County, Washington.
 Both of Fain's parents were public school teachers.
 He received a Bachelor of Arts degree in political science from the University of Washington and later earned a Juris Doctor and Masters of Business Administration from Seattle University.

 Career

 Fain coached high school swimming in the Renton and Highline School Districts and was recognized as the 2002 "Washington State Swim Coach of the Year."

 Fain previously served as the chief of staff for King County Councilmember Pete von Reichbauer, who represents the 7th District that includes much of South and Southeast King County.

 In 2008, Fain sponsored a successful initiative that sought to break through hyper-partisanship in King County government.
 Initiative 26 was supported by The Seattle Times, The Seattle PI, the Greater Seattle Chamber of Commerce, and the Municipal League of King County.
 It passed with 56% of the vote, making the offices of King County Executive, Council, and Assessor nonpartisan.